xo/usql/README.md

 planned / in progress work:

 ##### General
-1. .usqlpass file (ie .psqlpass)
-2. Fix meta command parsing when passed a quoted string ie, \echo "   foo bar  " should have all whitespace included in the parameter
+1. Fix meta command parsing when passed a quoted string ie, \echo "   foo bar  " should have all whitespace included in the parameter
-3. fix table output / formatting
+2. fix table output / formatting
-4. Transaction wrapping / starts/commits / "-1" one transaction stuff
+3. Transaction wrapping / starts/commits / "-1" one transaction stuff
-5. pager + pipe / gexec/gset support
+4. pager + pipe / gexec/gset support
-6. SQL variables + environment
+5. SQL variables + environment
-7. add support for managing multiple database connections simultaneously (@conn syntax, and a ~/.usqlconnections file, and ~/.usqlconfig) (maybe not needed, if variable support works "as expected"?)
+6. add support for managing multiple database connections simultaneously (@conn syntax, and a ~/.usqlconnections file, and ~/.usqlconfig) (maybe not needed, if variable support works "as expected"?)
-8. SQL completion (WIP)
+7. SQL completion (WIP)
-9. syntax highlighting (WIP)
+8. syntax highlighting (WIP)
-10. \encoding and environment/command line options to set encoding of input (to convert to utf-8 before feeding to SQL driver) (how important is this ... ?)
+9. \encoding and environment/command line options to set encoding of input (to convert to utf-8 before feeding to SQL driver) (how important is this ... ?)
-11. better --help support/output cli, man pages
+10. better --help support/output cli, man pages

 ##### Not important / "Nice to haves":
 1. correct operation of interweaved -f/-c commands, ie: -f 1 -c 1 -c 2 -f 2 -f 3 -c 3 runs in the specified order